 - Making available information to the community

-- Appoints and performance manages the Head who will deliver the aims (through the day to day management of the school, implementation of the agreed policy framework and school improvement strategy, and delivery of the curriculum) and report appropriately to the governing body.
+- Appoints and performance manages the Headteacher, who will deliver the aims (through the day to day management of the school, implementation of the agreed policy framework and school improvement strategy, and delivery of the curriculum) and report appropriately to the Governing Body.

-The governing body works very closely with the Head and takes a full and active role in the school.
-The governing body meets at least six times a year.
-In order to function effectively and efficiently a substantial part of its work is delegated to the following sub committees:
+The Governing Body works very closely with the Headteacher and takes a full and active role in the school.
+The Governing Body meets at least four times a year.
+In order to function effectively and efficiently, a substantial part of its work is delegated to the following sub committees:

 Each committee meets at least once a term.

 The term of office for all governors is four years.
-The governing body is currently composed of 13 governors as listed below;
+The Governing Body is currently composed of eight governors, as listed below:

 Find out more about the Governors on the Meet the Governors page.